-Chilaiditi syndrome is one of the causes of pseudopneumoperitoneum and occurs when bowel gas is interposed between the liver and the hemidiaphragm resulting in pain.
-Gas in this position may be misinterpreted as true pneumoperitoneum resulting in further imaging, investigation and treatment that is not required.
+Colonic gas in this position may be misinterpreted as true pneumoperitoneum resulting in further imaging, investigation and treatment that is not required.

-Features that suggest a Chilaiditi syndrome (termed the Chilaiditi sign) include:
+Features that suggest a Chilaiditi syndrome (i.e. Chilaiditi sign) include:

-- rugal folds within the gas suggesting that it is within the bowel and not free
+- haustra within the gas suggesting that it is within the bowel and not free

 History and etymology

-It is named after Dr Demetrius Chilaiditi (1883), Greek radiologist who described the radiographic findings in 1910 3 whilst working in Vienna, Austria.
+It is named after Demetrius Chilaiditi (1883-1975) 4, Greek radiologist who described the radiographic findings in 1910 3 whilst working in Vienna, Austria.
 Although the first description of interposition of colon between the liver and the right hemidiaphragm was published by Cantini in 1865 4.

 - 1. Nakagawa H, Toda N, Taniguchi M et-al. Prevalence and sonographic detection of Chilaiditi's sign in cirrhotic patients without ascites.
 AJR Am J Roentgenol.
 2006;187 (6): W589-93. doi:10.2214/AJR.05.0597 - Pubmed citation